kauri-io/Content/remix-ide-your-first-smart-contract/en-remix-ide-your-first-smart-contract.md

 * `acceptFulfilment(uint _bountyId, uint _fulfilmentId)` This function should accept the given fulfilment, if a record of it exists against the given bounty.
 It should then pay the bounty to the fulfiller.
 * `function cancelBounty(uint _bountyId)` This function should cancel the bounty, if it has not already been accepted, and send the funds back to the issuer

 Note: For `acceptFulfilment` you will need to use the `address.transfer(uint amount)` function to send the ETH to the `fulfiller`.
-You can read more about the [address.transfer member here] (https://solidity.readthedocs.io/en/latest/units-and-global-variables.html#address-related).
+You can read more `about the address.transfer member` [here](https://solidity.readthedocs.io/en/latest/units-and-global-variables.html#address-related).

-You can find the [complete Bounties.sol file here for reference] (https://github.com/kauri-io/kauri-fullstack-dapp-tutorial-series/blob/master/remix-bounties-smartcontract/Bounties-complete.sol).
+You can find the `complete Bounties.sol file` [here](https://github.com/kauri-io/kauri-fullstack-dapp-tutorial-series/blob/master/remix-bounties-smartcontract/Bounties-complete.sol) for reference.

 ## Next Steps
 - Read the next guide: [Understanding smart contract compilation and deployment](https://kauri.io/article/973c5f54c4434bb1b0160cff8c695369/understanding-smart-contract-compilation-and-deployment)